 Categories of Cookies and Their Use

-These cookies are necessary for the Service to function.
-They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms.
+Strictly Necessary Cookies | These cookies are necessary for the Service to function.
+They are usually only set in response to actions made by you which amount to a request for Services, such as setting your privacy preferences, logging in or filling in forms. |

-These cookies allow us to count visits and traffic sources so we can measure and improve the performance of our Services.
+Performance Cookies | These cookies allow us to count visits and traffic sources so we can measure and improve the performance of our Services.
 They help us to know which pages are the most and least popular and see how visitors move around the Services.
-If you do not allow these cookies we will not know when you have visited our Services and will not be able to monitor its performance.
+If you do not allow these cookies we will not know when you have visited our Services and will not be able to monitor its performance. |

-These cookies enable the Services to provide enhanced functionality and personalization.
-They may be set by us or by third party providers whose services we have added to our pages.
+Functional Cookies | These cookies enable the Services to provide enhanced functionality and personalization.
+They may be set by us or by third party providers whose Services we have added to our pages. |

-These cookies may be set through our Service by us or our third-party advertising partners.
+Targeting Cookies | These cookies may be set through our Service by us or our third-party advertising partners.
 They may be used by those partners to build a profile of your interests by tracking your online activities and browsing behaviors across websites over time and show you relevant advertisements on other sites.
-For more information about the use of data for personalized advertising, please refer to “Personalized Advertising” section.
+For more information about the use of data for personalized advertising, please refer to Personalized Advertising section. |

-These cookies are set by a range of media services that we have added to the Services to enable the display of media content, such as embedded videos.
+Media Cookies | These cookies are set by a range of media services that we have added to the Services to enable the display of media content, such as embedded videos.
 Some of these cookies are necessary for the proper display of the media content.
 Some media services also place cookies that are capable of tracking your usage of the media service (e.g., what videos you have watched) and building up a profile of your interests.
 This may impact the content and messages you see on other websites you visit.
+Please note that Google may automatically deploy YouTube cookies outside of our control.
+To find out how to manage Google and YouTube preferences and cookies, please visit https://policies.google.com/technologies/cookies#how-google-uses-cookies. |

-For information on how to manage your cookie preferences, please see the “Choice” section under “Personalized Advertising”.
+For information on how to manage your cookie preferences, please see the Choice section under Personalized Advertising.

 Links To Other Websites or Online Services

-Our brand websites may contain links or references to other websites or online services.
-Please note that we don’t control how those other sites use cookies of other websites and online services, and this Privacy Notice doesn’t apply to them.
+Our brand websites may contain links or references to other websites or online Services.
+Please note that we don’t control how those other sites use cookies of other websites and online Services, and this Privacy Notice doesn’t apply to them.
 If you visit those sites, we recommend reviewing their privacy policies.
-We are not responsible for the information practices of such other websites and online services.
+We are not responsible for the information practices of such other websites and online Services.

 Personalized Advertising

 We may use Targeting cookies to personalize advertisements that may be of interest to you based on the data automatically collected by your access to and use of the Service.
-This means that advertisements can be tailored to your preferences based on your browsing history and interactions on our Services.
+This means that advertisements can be tailored to your preferences based on your browsing history and interactions on our Services all.
 You may also receive personalized ads based on your email address or phone number, if you have provided those to us for marketing purposes.

 Data collected through targeting cookies (like IP address or device ID) or information you provide (such as email or phone number) may be shared with third-party advertising partners like Google, Meta, Amazon, and The Trade Desk.
+Please see our section on Third Party Data Sharing for a list of third-party advertising partners we may share your data with and links to their data practices.

-We and our third-party advertising partners may use the data outlined above in conjunction with data collected automatically through Targeting cookies about your online behaviors and activities across other websites over time, and data you may have provided to these partners by using their services (e.g., email address, phone number, etc.)to:
+We and our third-party advertising partners may use the data outlined above in conjunction with data collected automatically through Targeting cookies about your online behaviors and activities across other websites over time, and data you may have provided to these partners by using their Services (e.g., email address, phone number, etc.) to:

 Recognize you across the devices you use (such as a mobile phone and a laptop)